-Yes, but some older garden lighting systems were marketed under the name RING and replacement products for the older systems are found on ebay.
+No, but some older garden lighting systems were marketed under the name RING and replacement products for the older systems sometimes can be found on Ebay.
 We have a helpful blog about replacing a RING transformer here .

 Do you sell Solar Lights?